Space Hulk: Deathwing: Reception

 In contrast, the game's level design, atmosphere, and graphics have been positively received.
 Brett Todd noted that "Deathwing thankfully nails the look and atmosphere of the Warhammer 40,000 universe.
 It's loaded with visual fan service like massive cathedrals, dissected bodies in laboratories, and humans wired into power systems.
 Everything is just as baroque and bloody as it ought to be, making for one of the most authentic video game interpretations of Warhammer 40,000's striking aesthetic."
 Tom Mendelsohn similarly praised the atmosphere of the game, as well as its non-linear level design.
 The game's combat has also been mostly well received, with many reviews comparing it favorably to games such as Left 4 Dead and Killing Floor.

 Enhanced Edition

-The console release is being packaged as The Enhanced Edition, and promises "full multiplayer progression system with loot and class customization; new multiplayer class (Interrogator-Chaplain); new weapon and skills (Return to Olethros Update); new enemies.".
-These updates are geared towards addressing many issues players had with the initial release, which "include a frame rate that has been described as unacceptably low, stability issues causing players to be bombed out of a match, lengthy matchmaking times, lengthy loading times, and an unpolished UI."
-Enhanced Edition updates will be free for all current PC-version owners.
+The console version was released with the subtitle Enhanced Edition, and aimed to deliver "full multiplayer progression system with loot and class customization; new multiplayer class (Interrogator-Chaplain); new weapon and skills (Return to Olethros Update); new enemies.".
+These updates aimed to address many issues players had with the initial release, which "include a frame rate that has been described as unacceptably low, stability issues causing players to be bombed out of a match, lengthy matchmaking times, lengthy loading times, and an unpolished UI."